Underfloor heating is becoming an increasingly popular commodity for both commercial and domestic use.

 Electric Underfloor Heating Loose Wire Explained

-Why Is Loose Wire Used For Electric Underfloor Heating Systems?
+Why is Loose Wire Used for Electric Underfloor Heating Systems?